a-endari/A.E.L.L.A/docs/CONTRIBUTING.md

 ## Recognition

-All contributors will be recognized in our README.
+All contributors will be recognized in the README.
 Thank you for helping make A.E.L.L.A. better! 🎉